canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     Copyleft
-        Licenses which implement copyleft grant certain freedoms to their works, under the stipulation that these freedoms are preserved in all derivative works.
+        Licenses which implement copyleft grant certain freedoms to their works, under the condition that these freedoms are preserved in all derivative works.

         One famous example of copyleft is the :term:`GNU` :term:`General Public License`, which gives its users :term:`Free Software` rights as long as equivalent